Option Coordinator

 Graduate students choosing the thesis plan are required to complete 30 semester hours of graduate coursework.
 This generally consists of:

 This plan is strongly recommended for all candidates who wish to continue their graduate studies beyond the master’s degree.
-The thesis provides firsthand experience with experimental design, literature searches, research methodology, technical report writing, and oral presentation of results.
+The thesis provides firsthand research experience with experimental design, literature searches, research methodology, technical report writing, and oral presentation of research results.
 Additionally, the thesis option can lead the graduate student to a higher level of expertise in the chosen area of specialization.
+Students enrolled in this plan are required to have a thesis proposal approved by their faculty advisor and the Graduate Program Director before the end of their second semester in the Chemical Engineering graduate program.

 Non-thesis Plan

-The non-thesis plan is designed for students who wish to enhance their knowledge and skills to succeed in careers as practicing engineers, but are unlikely to pursue a PhD or doctorate degree.
+The non-thesis plan is designed for students who wish to enhance their knowledge and skills to succeed in careers as practicing engineers, but are unlikely to pursue a PhD.
 A total of 33 semester hours of coursework is required for this plan.
-In addition to 6-9 semester hours of core courses, every student enrolled in this option is required to complete 21-24 semester hours of technical courses related to their discipline, and a 3-semester-hour graduate project course.
+In addition to 15 semester hours of core courses, every student enrolled in this option is required to complete 15 semester hours of technical courses related to their discipline, and a 3-semester-hour graduate project course, under the guidance of a faculty advisor.
+Students enrolled in this plan are required to have a project proposal approved by their faculty advisor and the Graduate Program Director before the end of their second semester in the Chemical Engineering graduate program.
 A graduate student enrolled in a graduate project course will be required to defend the results of his or her project by giving a presentation to the engineering faculty and students.

 Management Plan